Amer-Jalabi/mouseMaze/README.md

 # mouseMaze

+Mouse Maze

+## Description

-Maze with a mouse starting at a position in the maze and finding the path to the cheese and finding the optimal path to the cheese.
+Maze with a mouse starting at a position in the maze and finding the path to the cheese using Depth-First Search and then finding the optimal path to the cheese using Breadth-First Search.

 ## Installation